reclaimhosting/docs/README.md

 ![image](https://reclaimhosting.com/images/rhlogo.png)
 # Documentation for Reclaim Hosting
 All documents published by [Reclaim Hosting](https://reclaimhosting.com) are provided with an open source license as Markdown files.
 We welcome contributions in the form of pull requests.
-Please read [Guidelines to Contributing](http://docs.reclaimhosting.com/Guidelines-to-Contributing/) for more information on the structure and format of these files and how to offer contributions.

 ```
 The MIT License (MIT)